htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     to only service high priority query requests.
-Currently, high priority queries are defined as those coming from the *condor_negotiator* during the course of matchmaking, or via a “condor_sos condor_status” command.
+Currently, high priority queries are defined as those coming from the *condor_negotiator* during the course of matchmaking, or via a "condor_sos condor_status" command.
 The idea here is the critical operation of matchmaking machines to jobs will take precedence over user condor_status invocations.
 Defaults to a value of 1.
 The maximum allowable value for this macro is equal to